NIMH ADHD Research & Information Hub

 - ✓Contribute to scientific knowledge that helps others with ADHD

-- ✓No-cost study-related ADHD care and assessments
+- ✓No-cost study-related assessments

 - ✓Compensation for time and travel may be available